 Unless, that is, you're planning to make iced coffee.
 This is also super easy- just make hot coffee and then pour it directly over ice for easy, tasty iced coffee.

 I'll admit that I forget to do this sometimes, but having clean equipment really helps with the coffee taste.
 Wash your burr grinder every week or do to get rid of any coffee oils that might build up.
 Every month, run a vinegar and water solution through your machine to clean it out.
 If you're going for the pour over method with a chemex or a single serve brewer, those should also be washed every week or so to avoid build-up.

 Paper filter vs metal filter, which one is best?
 Personally, I love paper filters.
 They're much finer and they do a great job at catching any coffee grinds.
 You can even reuse them or just simply toss them after each use.

-Some metal filters are great, but you do have to clean them throughly after each use.
-Purchasing a metal filter will also save you some money, too.
+Some metal filters are great, but you do have to clean them thoroughly after each use.
+Purchasing a metal filter will save you some money, too.
 Keep in mind that if you are using a metal filter, your coffee will have more of a bold flavor to it since the metal filter cannot catch as many coffee grounds and oils.

 Brew your pot of coffee!
 Grind the coffee beans, put them into the filter, make sure you have the desired amount of water in the coffee machine, and press the button.
 Or, if you're opting for a pour over, pour your boiling water into the brewer containing your filter and beans.